 Sexuality.
 We affirm that divinely ordained differences between male and female reflect God's original design for creation and are meant for human good and flourishing.
-Originally, these two distinct, complementary sexes together reflected the image and nature of God (Gen. 1:26-27).
+These two distinct, complementary sexes together reflect the image and nature of God (Gen. 1:26-27).